IBM/unitxt/docs/docs/adding_dataset.rst

     add_to_catalog(card, 'cards.wmt.en_de')

-In the same way you can save also your custom templates and tasks.
+In the same way, you can also save your custom templates and tasks.

 .. note::
    By default, a new artifact is added to a local catalog stored